County Buildings, Wrexham: History

 The building was built as a militia barracks between 1857 and 1858 to the architectural designs of Thomas Penson.
 The Royal Denbighshire Militia relocated their armoury from Chester Castle, including their guns and ammunition, to the upstairs room of the building, now known as Court Room 1.
+Metal shutters on the armoury windows were initially planned to be installed, however following a reduction in revolutionary sentiment in the area, they were never installed.
 The building also provided as the home for the militia's officers, whereas the soldiers resided in houses around the then town and trained for one month annually.
 The militia vacated the building in 1877, moving to the Hightown Barracks.

 In around 1879, the building was converted to a divisional police station of the Denbighshire Constabulary and a magistrates' court.
-The building was remodelled internally and externally to have two court rooms and a number of cells on the ground-floor for individuals on remand or accommodated overnight when showing signs of alcohol intoxication.
+The building was remodelled internally and externally to have two court rooms upstairs and a number of cells on the ground-floor for individuals on remand or accommodated overnight when showing signs of alcohol intoxication.
+During this conversion, the building was named "County Buildings", while the police and magistrates both relocated from the Old Town Hall.
+There was living accommodation provided in the rest of the building for the constabulary, including accommodation for the Inspector, Superintendent, Bridewell Sergeant, Constable and four unmarried Constables.
+Although most eventually lived outside the building, with the Bridewell Sergeant the last the leave in 1960.
 In the 1901 census, three prisoners were held in the building on census day.
 The exercise yard for prisoners is present today and surrounded by high walls to prevent escape.

 In the 1890s the building was extended and the extension later used as council offices.

+During World War II, the Air Raid Precautions (ARP) were based at the back of the building, and an air raid siren was installed during wartime on top of the western side of the building and still works.
+The siren is played each Remembrance Day.
+The ARP's garage and cleaning depot was also built in the yard behind the building.